Ahmad Shamlou: Political views

 Shamlou was a Marxist and a socially minded intellectual who has woven personal love and affection together with his social attitudes.
-He was a major force in the intellectual movement opposed to the former Shah of Iran before the 1979 revolution.
+He was a major force in the intellectual movement opposed to the last Shah of Iran before the 1979 revolution.
 During his long life, Shamlou was politically active and imprisoned twice, first after the end of World War II and then after the 1953 coup, but he continued to remain socio-politically active by writing poems devoted to political and social critique even after the Iranian Revolution.
 In 1976, he left his country as a form of protest against censorship and the suffocating political atmosphere.
-In 1977, one year before the collapse of Shah's Regime, he signed an open letter which supported the rights of gathering for members of The Writers Association of Iran.
-New Islamic regime wasn't favorable to him, considering him as an anti-Islamist nationalist element, a traitor and a Westernised writer.
+In 1977, one year before the revolution, he signed an open letter which supported the rights of gathering for members of The Writers Association of Iran.
+The new Islamic regime wasn't favourable to him, considering him as an anti-Islamist nationalist element, a traitor and a Westernised writer.
 However, with a view to his popularity, the ruling clerics could not arrest him, but at the same time didn't allow publication of his works for many years.
 Since the early 1990s his poems have appeared in many literary journals.